 - Fines: Up to $10,000

 Penalties for aggravated kidnapping convictions can be harsher.
 They also may vary depending on the exact nature of the kidnapping.
-Individuals could face up to 11 years in prison for kidnapping someone under the age of 14.
+Individuals could face up to 11 years in prison for kidnapping someone under 14.
 Additionally, the sentence could increase to life in prison for kidnappings that:

 Kidnapping Examples in California

 Man A is a teacher who has become obsessed with one of his students.
 He decides to pick the girl up after school and take her away so they can be together.
-She does not want to go with him, but he forces her into his vehicle and begins to drive towards the border with Mexico.
+She does not want to go with him, but he forces her into his vehicle and begins driving toward Mexico’s border.
 He could be charged with kidnapping.